Key Takeaways

 The mandatory program has deadlines rolling out in intervals, and businesses that do not comply face the potential of fines

-The next deadline on October 1, 2023 requires employers with 15-24 employees to offer the program
+The next deadline on April 30, 2024, requires employers with 15 employees or more to offer the program

 In June 2021, Maine signed a bill into law to create the Maine Retirement Savings Program.
 Under the program, private-sector employers that don’t offer a retirement plan must provide their employees the option to contribute to a Roth IRA from their paychecks.
 The Pine Tree State is the latest state to address the retirement savings crisis and joins a growing list of jurisdictions that have introduced a mandatory auto-IRA program.